Roentgen Ray Review (R3) Author Guidelines

 General Information

 R3 publishes high-quality, clinically oriented articles across all radiology subspecialties.
 The journal publishes a variety of educationally focused article types, described in detail below, that cover a spectrum of interpretive and noninterpretive topics.
 Submissions should be relevant to radiologists’ clinical practice.
-Only solicited articles are currently being considered for publication.
-Submission of unsolicited manuscripts will be opened at a later date.
-If you are interested in submitting to R3, please check this page often for updates.

 Submitted manuscripts will first be assessed by the Editor in Chief and/or editorial board members.
 Manuscripts will be evaluated with respect to novelty, impact, clinical relevance, and educational value.
 The Editor in Chief and/or editorial board may render a final decision based on initial evaluation of the submission or choose to send the manuscript for external peer review using a double-blind review process.
 Once external reviewers agree to provide a review, they will be granted a 10-day window to complete their review to facilitate a rapid decision.
 A comprehensive technical check to ensure compliance with journal guidelines will be performed if a revision is requested.
 The Editor in Chief will issue all final acceptance decisions.